ZenBit-Tech/coffee_lovers_backend/src/docs/notifications.md

 To store notifications we have Notification entity in database:
 ![notifications database schema](https://i.imgur.com/YDRvuUG.png)
-- **to** – key of user entity, to whom notification is intended
+- **to** – key of user entity, to whom notification is intended.
-- **user** - key of user entity, user information in notification (for example, if it’s new message this field indicates from whom it came)
+- **user** - key of user entity, user information in notification (for example, if it’s new message this field indicates from whom it came).
 - **job** – key of job entity, all notification are related to some job.
 This field refers to it.
 - **message** – string, currently only used for new chat messages.
 May be used for other types of notifications in the future.
 - **type** – enum.
-Type of notification
+Type of notification.

  Types:
-	- message – new chat message
+	- message – new chat message.
-	- newOffer – new offer for freelancer
+	- newOffer – new offer for freelancer.
-	- acceptedOffer – accepted offer from freelancer
+	- acceptedOffer – accepted offer from freelancer.
-	- declinedOffer - declined offer from freelancer
+	- declinedOffer - declined offer from freelancer.
-	- newProposal – new proposal by freelancer for job
+	- newProposal – new proposal by freelancer for job.
-	- newInterview – new interview invitation by job owner to freelancer
+	- newInterview – new interview invitation by job owner to freelancer.
-- **is_read** – boolean, indicates whether this notification has been read by the user it was intended for
+- **is_read** – boolean, indicates whether this notification has been read by the user it was intended for.
-- **created_at** – date, date and time of notification
+- **created_at** – date, date and time of notification.

 ## Event Emitter

 Notification module uses EventEmitter package provided by Nest.js.
 More information about it [here](https://docs.nestjs.com/techniques/events).

 You can find emit method in Notification Service:
 ```bash
 src/modules/notifications/notifications.service.ts > NotificationsService > emit